serranolabs-io/serranolabs.io-site/docs/the-missing-piece-to-agile.md

 #### Truth

 Requirements will always be in development.
 Therefore, features can never be fully complete before they are handed off.
-Before a hand off is made, requirements should meet the criteria for the Definition of "done".
+Requirements should reach a status of having all ambiguity resolved before being handed off.
+This is called getting requirements to the Definition of "done".
 Acknowledging this truth will allow teams to optimize agility.

 #### Solution